Meet Local Return’s founding Board of Directors: six people who care, laugh, and work…a lot.

 Jessica David is principal of Good Worth Working For, a community consultancy.
 She supports organizations and leaders working for community benefit on strategy and change processes, program design, large and small convenings, and culture-building.
 Previously, Jessica served as Executive Vice President of Strategy & Community Investments at the Rhode Island Foundation.
 She spent several years early in her career working on homelessness, affordable housing, and community development.

-Jessica serves on the boards of the Cranston Public Library Association, Common Cause of Rhode Island, and the Providence Cultural Equity Initiative.
+Jessica serves on the boards of the Cranston Public Library Association, Common Cause of Rhode Island, the Providence Cultural Equity Initiative, and Tides Family Services.

 Along with the What Cheer Writers Club, Jessica stewards the Dear Rhode Island community letter exchange.
 She delights in human connections, local places, problem-solving, and Bruce Springsteen.